 Instructions to the editor: please make the following changes to Line 45, Page 248 in the subclause 9.4.2.313.5 EHT PPE Thresholds field in D2.0 as shown below:

 The RU allocation index for each RU allocation size is defined in Table 9-401o (RU allocation index).
 For RU allocation index 2, 3, and 4, more than one RU or MRU shares the same RU allocation index.
-The RU allocation index for the 80 MHz PPDU using EHT-MCS 14 is equal to 2.
+The initial RU allocation indices for the 80 MHz, 160 MHz, and 320 MHz PPDUs using EHT-MCS 14 are equal to 2, 3, and 4, respectively, where the initial RU allocation indices are the indices without considering the effect of DCM (see 35.14 (Nominal packet padding values selection rules) for details).

 Discussion: